By Rick Becker 18 December 2020

 In short, NAR revivals do not produce people who stand in awe of God, but people who believe they are awesome – a high view of man.

 Beginning with the leaders, it’s taken for granted due to their stories, books, big ministries, and elevated position in their domain that they have indeed repented.
-By that I mean regenerated.
+By that, I mean regenerated.
 Jesus called false teachers wolves in sheep’s clothing, not misguided sheep, there’s a difference.
 Satan’s masterful ploy is to get wolves among the flock and we should not be surprised that most of the current day “apostles” and “prophets” calling for, and claiming revival are servants of Satan: “For such men are false apostles, deceitful workmen, disguising themselves as apostles of Christ.
 And no wonder, for even Satan disguises himself as an angel of light.
 So it is no surprise if his servants, also, disguise themselves as servants of righteousness.
 Their end will correspond to their deeds.”
 2 Cor 11:14-15.

 God does not appoint goats to lead his sheep.

 Now some may argue that during these stadium events or outdoor meetings people repented, and were baptized and healed.
-God knows, in his mercy he may have saved some.
+God knows, in his mercy, he may have saved some.
 That does not negate the fact that any NAR revival has rotten roots, and will prove to have rotten fruits.
 I’ve watched numerous of these meetings during the past few years, I’ve yet to find one where the law and gospel were clearly presented.
 Questions that need to be asked: have “converts” been swayed by the hype of the event? have they been mesmerized by a therapeutic gospel?
 A final and crucial question – what kind of “church” will these new converts be drawn to?
-We know the answer – it will be a NAR type church, and these “converts” will begin their “christian” life in a quagmire of deception.
+We know the answer – it will be a NAR type church, and these “converts” will begin their “Christian” life in a quagmire of deception.

 NAR corporate repentance.

 The faulty assumption made by the NAR is that corporate repentance leads to national revival, which in turn transforms cities and nations – a product of dominion theology.
-Proof-texting and the NAR go hand in hand, and in the case of national transformation they quote 2 Chronicles 7:14 is the proof text “if my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land.”
+Proof-texting and the NAR go hand in hand, and in the case of national transformation they quote 2 Chronicles 7:14 as the proof text “if my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land.”

 But in this text, God is addressing the nation of Israel under the old covenant – God has not made a covenant with any other nation!
 This promise is tied to the nation of Israel, the land of Israel & the temple.